hczhcz/Mendel/futureReadme.md

 ## Getting  Started

-### System Requirements
+### Requirements

 Currently, the Mendel is complied using node.js.
 Node.js can be downloaded on [Node.js](https://nodejs.org).

 For Windows user, it might be helpful to have an terminal like [PuTTy](http://www.putty.org/) on your computer.

-### Sources
+### Source

-To download the sources for the Mendel, open a terminal and  type in following command.
+To download the source of the Mendel, open a terminal and type in the following command:

 ```bash
 $ git clone https://github.com/hczhcz/mendel-lang.git